How to Make a Death Benefit Claim: A Step-by-Step Guide

 Eligibility to Make a Death Benefit Claim

-If you need to know if you’re a beneficiary, you can contact the insurance provider and get a copy of the insurance policy, which will list all beneficiaries and the percentage of the benefit payment that each will receive.
+If you want to find out if you are a beneficiary, contact the insurance provider and request a copy of the insurance policy.
+This will show all beneficiaries and the share of the benefit payment each will receive.

 Can I make a death benefit claim? >

-A financial dependent is a person who relies upon the person who died for their living costs and any joint financial obligations.
-Typically, this includes the deceased person’s de facto partner or spouse, their children, and any other financial dependents.
+A financial dependent is someone who relies on the deceased for their living expenses and any joint financial responsibilities.
+This usually includes the deceased’s de facto partner or spouse, their children, and any other financial dependents.

-A de-factor partner or spouse was in a close personal relationship or interdependent relationship with the insured party as recognised by the legislation in their Australian state of residence.
+The de facto partner or spouse was in a close personal or interdependent relationship with the insured party, as recognised by the legislation in their Australian state of residence.

-A child includes adopted, stepchildren, spouse’s children, ex-nuptial child or someone defined as a child by the Family Law Act 1975.
+A child includes adopted children, stepchildren, a spouse’s children, ex-nuptial child or someone defined as a child by the Family Law Act 1975.

 Supporting Documents for Death Benefit Claims